 Your username on dating sites can be used to trace your identity.
 Suppose you want to stay anonymous and discreet on these sites.
 In that case, consider not using the same username as your real name or even the personal information you use on other social media.

 Remember that in gender-based doxing, they take advantage of any information you provide online.
 Even the tiny details can give them a hint of who you are.
+Their hate of gay men also spurs some.

-Reverse Phone Lookup Services
+Doxing-Reverse Phone Lookup Services

 Doxing